From BR Bullpen

 - Height 5' 9", Weight 168 lb.

 Clarence "Pants" Rowland was a minor league catcher and executive and big league umpire and scout during a long career in baseball, but he is best known as a manager who won the 1917 World Series with the Chicago White Sox.

 Rowland earned his nickname during his minor league days.
 According to stories, he wore borrowed, oversized trousers to a game and was ribbed by teammates about it.

 Rowland began his managerial career in the minors in 1903 with the Dubuque Shamrocks.
 After managing various teams in the Three-I League from 1911 to 1914, he was hired by Charles Comiskey on December 17th, 1914, to lead the White Sox.
-After finishing third in his first season at the helm and second in his second year, Chicago won 100 games in 1917 to capture the American League pennant.
-The club on to defeat the New York Giants in six games to win the World Series, a feat a Chicago team would not accomplish again for nearly 90 years.
+After finishing third in his first season at the helm, in 1915 and second in 1916, Chicago won 100 games in 1917 to capture the American League pennant.
+The club went on to defeat the New York Giants in six games to win the World Series, a feat a Chicago team would not accomplish again for nearly 90 years.

 Rowland was then General Manager of the Los Angeles Angels and was named Minor League Executive of the Year in 1943.
 Next, he was president of the Pacific Coast League from 1944 to 1954, during which time he pushed for the American and National Leagues to recognize the circuit as a third major league.
 After that, he was vice president of the Cubs in 1954 through 1955 and 1959.